MatthewVerbryke/UxAS_zone_generation/README.md

 # UxAS Zone Generator

 # Currently overhauling the code for automated input; This build does not work!
+Try the 'Functional' branch.

 ## License